UpdateSubnetworks

 Continue On Failure

 This property defaults to false.
+This property is a flag passed to ArcGIS Server to guide the API whether to continue the update when an error occurs.
 The default behavior is that Update Subnetwork stops processing all subnetworks in this tier once an Esri error occurs on one of the subnetworks.
 A true value allows Update Subnetwork to continue on with other subnetworks when Esri errors occur on one subnetwork.
 This property controls the behavior of the Update Subnetwork handler when it encounters Esri errors.

 Reopen On Error

 This property defaults to false.
+If this value is set to true, Abort on Error must also be true.
 The default behavior is such that when an error occurs on a version, the status of the associated session remains unchanged, and the session is not able to be reopened.

 If set to true, when the Update Subnetwork handler is running on a particular version and an error occurs, the status of the session associated with that version is changed to Reopened, and sent back to Session Manager.
 That session is able to be opened again in Session Manager and participate in the next run of the GDBM processor.
 Within Session Manager, the session returns to the Approval assignment, and the person responsible for approving the session sees the session return in their My Work tab.
 Within Session History, an Audit Note says, “A conflict or error occurred during GDBM processing.”
 The session also appears in the Editor plugin on the Session Manager tab with a date of reopening, reason for reopening, and shows the assignment as the user who previously approved the session.